juhasev/sample-ninja-help/project-participants.md

 Displays country and city based on participant's approximate geo location.

+#### FLAGS

+Can be anything for speeding to failing security checks.

 #### Edit panelist

 Click on the edit panelist button on each row to edit any panelist.